josiah-d/dsi_resources/README.md

 * t-statistic
     * t = (<span STYLE="text-decoration:overline">x</span> - &mu;<sub>0</sub>) / (s / sqrt(n)) * t(n - 1)

-When assuming equal variance or not:
-If one sample has a greater sample size than the other, we **cannot assume** equal variance.

 #### Bootstrapping

 * Random sampling with replacement of a fixed sample or population